EChilin5/SimpleTodo/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 Using the wrong FileUtils import for the project.

-Having issues sharing the project on git hub
+Having issues sharing the project on github and creating a token.

+Had a weird issue where I had two instances of my account when I committed.

+The emulator is a bit slow so I thought it wasn't working at first.
+Eventually it loaded successfully.

 ## License